-As a MAC-MIGS student, you study topics such as mathematical modelling, computational mathematics, analysis of ordinary, partial and stochastic differential equations, statistical methods and applied probability, optimisation, high performance computing, data analytics (e.g. machine learning), and uncertainty quantification.
+As a MAC-MIGS student, you study topics such as mathematical modelling, computational mathematics, analysis of ordinary, partial and stochastic differential equations, optimal transport theory, statistical methods and applied probability, optimisation, calculus of variations, high performance computing, data analytics (e.g. machine learning), and uncertainty quantification.

 MAC-MIGS staff are well aware of the need to address state of the art challenges in data-driven mathematical modelling; our colleagues in the Bayes Centre, EPCC and the Alan Turing Institute will assist us in giving you access to advanced skills to future-proof your education and prepare you for leadership in this rapidly evolving field.

 Students in the programme are trained to work on interdisciplinary projects – analysing equations, identifying relevant model structures and testing computational methods in a real-world setting.
 Our training is outward facing and involves participation of researchers in physics, engineering, informatics, biology and chemistry, as well as industry partners.
 The training also includes topics in support of research and future employment, presentation skills, entrepreneurship, and responsible innovation.

 A PHD WITH INTEGRATED STUDY IN MATHEMATICAL MODELLING, ANALYSIS AND COMPUTATION